skandlab/MutSpot/Readme.md

 <a name="usage"></a>

 ## Usage example
 By default, MutSpot runs in the current working directory unless specified by the user.
 All intermediate and output files will be saved in the *results* folder created by MutSpot in the working directory.
-MutSpot runs genome-wide.
-However, if the user provides a BED file containing the coordinates of a specific region under the *region.of.interest* parameter, MutSpot runs on the user-specified region (e.g. CTCF binding sites) to find only the hotspots in the given region.
+By default, MutSpot performs hotspot discovry genome-wide.
+However, the user can constrain hotspot discovery to certain regions of the genome by providing a BED file with the genomic coordinates of specific regions of interest under the *region.of.interest* parameter (e.g. CTCF binding sites or promoters).
 ```r
 library("MutSpot")
 ```